 In February 2016, the Company entered into a collaboration and license option agreement with Reset Therapeutics, Inc. ("Reset"), a related party.
 The Company made an upfront, non-refundable payment of \$10.0 million in partial consideration of the grant to the Company of the rights and licenses included in such agreement, which was included in R&D expense in the three months ended March 31, 2016, and simultaneously made a \$15.0 million investment in exchange for shares of Reset's Series B Preferred Stock.
 The Company is accounting for its investment in Reset under the equity method based on its percentage of ownership, its seat on the board of directors and its belief that it can exert significant influence over the operating and financial policies of Reset.
-During the year ended December 31, 2016, the Company recorded a reduction in its investment in Reset of \$1.7 million, which represents the Company's proportional share of Reset's net loss for the period.
-The Company's \$13.3 million investment at December 31, 2016 is included within "Fixed assets-Associated undertaking" in the accompanying consolidated balance sheet.
+In September 2017, the Company recorded an other-than-temporary impairment charge of \$10.5 million, which represented the Company's remaining investment in Reset, as the Company believes that Reset is unable to generate future earnings that justify the carrying amount of the investment.
+During the years ended December 31, 2017 and 2016, the Company recorded a reduction in its investment in Reset of \$2.8 million and \$1.7 million, respectively, which represented the Company's proportional share of Reset's net loss for the period.
+The Company's \$13.3 million investment at December 31, 2016 is included within "Other assets" in the accompanying consolidated balance sheets.